 The NM Historic Preservation Division's Financial Incentive Programs

-NM State Income Tax Credit for Preservation of Cultural Properties
+New Mexico State Income Tax Credit for Preservation of Cultural Properties

 • The credit is awarded to the property owner and may not be transferred to other parties.
 When more than one person owns the property, each is awarded credit according to their percentage of ownership.

-• Roof replacement and repair of parapets, eaves, fascia and canalés/scuppers
+• Roof replacement and repair of parapets, eaves, fascia, and canales/scuppers

-• Stabilizing foundation and structural elements
+• Foundation and structural stabilization

 • Repairing windows and other character-defining historic features